urbancompasspony/server/README.md

 For now only in Brazillian Portuguese!

-A code to run an customizable menu based 100% on Shell Script and created over DIALOG.
+A code to run a customizable menu based 100% on Shell Script and created over DIALOG.
 It will let you configure your linux server in no time!

-Some options are adjust Active Directory over Linux, like creating, removing, blocking or changing password for users and etc; check status of lots of services like apache2, samba, DRBD and etc; create reports and sent them over e-mail, and much more.
+Some options are adjust Active Directory & Domain Controller over Linux, like creating, removing, blocking or changing passwords for users and etc; check status of lots of services like apache2, samba, DRBD and etc; create reports and sent them over e-mail; using tools like arp-scan or traceroute easyly; and much more.

 # Where to run it

 Debian-based Linux machines!
-Can't tell if it will works on other linux like Manjaro, Fedora or even CentOS.
+Can't tell if it works on other linux like Manjaro, Fedora or even CentOS with yum, dnf or pkg based packages.
 I can tell that works on Ubuntu, Debian, LinuxMint, Zorin and more.

-When running for the first time it will install some dependencies, they are: dialog, lm-sensors, whois, arp-scan, traceroute, libatasmart-bin, mutt, udpcast

-After install, you will be prompted for your SUDO password to access the administrator functionalities.

 # How to run it